tosinfolarin/Online_Therapy_Group/README.md

 # check the main branch and run the server from the main branch
 Main branch - Develop

+Our github says we have 5 branches, Develop branch is our main/default branch. plese ignore the branch that says main.

 # Thank you ......